Recognition of same-sex unions in Mauritius: Restrictions

 The Civil Code of Mauritius does not expressly forbid same-sex marriages and does not contain a definition of marriage.
 However, it generally refers to married spouses as "man" and "woman".
 As a result, same-sex couples do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.
 In addition, a same-sex couple composed of a Mauritian and a foreign national, whose marriage was performed abroad in a country where same-sex marriage is legal, will not benefit from the same rights as a married heterosexual couple.
 The foreign spouse will not be able to receive a residence permit, whereas they would have benefited from one if they were of the opposite sex.
-The Civil Status Act 1981 (Loi de 1981 sur l'état civil; Lalwa 1981 lor leta sivil) further stipulates the requirements and application process for couples wishing to marry in either a civil marriage ceremony or a religious ceremony.
+The Civil Status Act (Act 23 of 1981; Loi sur l'état civil; Lalwa lor leta sivil) further stipulates the requirements and application process for couples wishing to marry in either a civil marriage ceremony or a religious ceremony.
 Similarly, it does not contain an explicit definition of marriage and does not expressly ban same-sex marriages.
 Civil unions (union civile, /fr/; linyon sivil, /mfe/), which would offer some of the rights and benefits of marriage, are likewise not recognised in Mauritius.
 In 2016, the Law Reform Commission announced it "was looking into" a case to legalise same-sex marriage, but no law changes were made.